10 August 2023

 Thistlegorm is Gaelic for Blue Thistle.
 A British vessel, it was attacked from the air and sunk in 1941 whilst carrying a cargo of war supplies: rifles, motor bikes, train carriages, trucks.
 A big wreck - 131 metres long - you'll want to do this more than once to explore fully.
 Currents can be strong, and in different directions at the surface and at the wreck.

 The Thistlegorm is in the Strait of Gobal, north of Ras Mohammed near Sharm El-Sheikh.
-Thistlegorm photo gallery.
+Check prices to scuba dive the Thistlegorm.

 Lies on the sandy bottom of a beautifully reefed slope, near Kralendijk.
 Big wreck with sponges, pristine coral, terrific sea fans and loads of fish.
 A dive with something for everyone.

 In 1984 customs officials discovered almost 12 tons of marijuana on the Hilma Hooker.
 The captain and crew were arrested and the ship moored at the pier.
 However, she was in a very poor state of repair and the authorities were worried that she might sink, causing a shipping hazard.
-Dive operators started campaigning for the ship to be scuttled as a dive site.
+Dive operators started campaigning for the ship to be scuttled to attract dive tourism.
 The ship was moved to between two reefs, over 30 m of water.
 Whether by design or accidently, she began to list and a few days later sank.

 Vote for your favourite wreck dives.